-The Rexing V3 Dash Cam is another entry into their already impressive suite of dash cameras, boasting clear 1080p recording capabilities with an exterior and interior (in-cabin) facing camera all contained in an oblong, one-piece unit.
-Let’s have a look at the Rexing V3 1080p dash cam!
+The Rexing V3 Dash Cam is another entry into Rexing’s already impressive suite of dash cameras, boasting clear 1080p recording capabilities with an exterior and interior (in-cabin) facing camera, all contained in an oblong, one-piece unit.
+Let’s have a look at the Rexing V3 1080p Dash Cam!

-The Rexing V3 dash cam is a pretty straight forward unbox.
-Inside the box is the camera itself, 2 mounts, a lengthy power cord, connecting cable for your PC, adhesives with a wire-hiding tool and instructions.
+The Rexing V3 Dash Cam is a pretty straightforward unbox.
+Inside the box is the camera itself, 2 mounts, a lengthy power cord, a connecting cable for your PC, adhesives with a wire-hiding tool, and instructions.

-One really nice thing that Rexing does is offer you a free hard wire kit and 32GB memory card with purchase.
-There are buckslips inside the box with directions on how to claim both, so if either of these interest you, just follow the directions to claim your freebies!
+One really nice thing that Rexing does is offer you a free hard-wire kit and 32GB memory card with purchase.
+There are buckslips inside the box with directions on how to claim both, so if either of these interests you, just follow the directions to claim your freebies!

-For the purpose of this review, I do not hard wire the camera (since I have to return all of these) but you won’t be able to use the advanced parking features without doing so.
-The camera will actually not allow you to enable the advanced parking features, even with a constant connection (my SUV will always power whatever is plugged into its power port even when it isn’t on.)
+For the purpose of this review, I did not hard wire the camera (since I have to return all of these), but you won’t be able to use the advanced parking features without doing so.
+The camera will actually not allow you to enable the advanced parking features—even with a constant connection (my SUV will always power whatever is plugged into its power port, even when it isn’t on).

-In the review, I will be placing the camera in two spots – One is high up on the passenger side of my windshield and one closer to the middle.
-I did this on purpose just to test out a couple features on the camera, including the in-cabin night vision sensitivity (there are IR sensors built into the in-cabin view and the purpose was to trigger sensitivity based on angle of placement) and the Advanced Driver Assist (ADAS) option.
+In the review, I will be placing the camera in two spots.
+One is high up on the passenger side of my windshield, and one is closer to the middle.
+I did this on purpose just to test out a couple features on the camera, including the in-cabin night vision sensitivity (there are IR sensors built into the in-cabin view, and the purpose was to trigger sensitivity based on the angle of placement) and the Advanced Driver Assist (ADAS) option.
 It goes without saying that I did figure out very quickly that you should mount this in the middle.
 Without proper placement, the Advanced Driver Assist will go absolutely crazy.
 I’ll discuss this more in the next section of the review.

-If you don’t plan on using the ADAS at all and are just using this for insurance purposes outside the car, you could leave it out of your way higher up, but just be aware that the cabin camera can be blocked out by the sun visors or rear view mirror if so and that block will immediately kick the in-cabin camera into Night Vision mode (though it won’t pick anything up).
+If you don’t plan on using the ADAS at all and are just using this for insurance purposes outside the car, you could leave it out of your way higher up, but just be aware that the cabin camera can be blocked out by the sun visors or rear view mirror, and that blockage will immediately kick the in-cabin camera into Night Vision mode (though it won’t pick anything up).

 There are a few features I alluded to in the paragraph above that I’ll discuss more in length here.

 There are full G-Sensor and Parking Assist Modes on this camera.
-However, one thing I noticed was that it does not let you access any Parking modes without the presence of hard wiring.
-I did mention this above, but should mention again that if you are not hard wiring this camera to your car, you cannot use parking modes at all.
-I’ve never encountered this before, as most cameras have typically just cared that there is a power source.
-So for those of us that have an “always on” power source in a vehicle, it still will not work unless you’ve gone the full hard wiring route.
+However, one thing I noticed was that it does not let you access any parking modes without the presence of hard wiring.
+I did mention this above, but should mention again that if you are not hard-wiring this camera to your car, you cannot use parking modes at all.
+I’ve never encountered this before as most cameras typically just require a power source.
+So for those of us that have an “always on” power source in our vehicle, it still will not work unless you’ve gone the full hard-wiring route.

 In addition to these and various recording quality possibilities, this camera is chock full of other options too, including mobile access through the Rexing Connect App.
-You simply turn the camera’s Wi-Fi on, follow the on-screen directions to access your current footage and you can play, trim and save through your phone.
+You simply turn the camera’s Wi-Fi on, follow the on-screen directions to access your current footage, and you can play, trim, and save clips through your phone.
 Otherwise, you can watch footage back on the camera itself or by plugging your camera into your computer.

-One thing I do really like about Rexing’s dash cams are the recording quality and bang for the buck you get from them.
-Rexing’s dash cams have always been really affordable options for camera owners and the recording and playback quality are worth every dollar.
+One thing I do really like about Rexing’s dash cams is the recording quality and bang for the buck you get from them.
+Rexing’s dash cams have always been really affordable options for camera owners, and the recording and playback quality are worth every dollar.
 This camera is no exception.
-While this one does cost a bit more than a single camera system because it has a in-cabin attachment, the quality of both the inside and outside playback are great and worth every penny.
+While this one does cost a bit more than a single camera system because it has an in-cabin attachment, the quality of both the inside and outside playback is great and worth every penny.
 I’ll play some footage back for you in the review video.